-For a typical performance, a simple temporary pandal at a height of 101/2 feet will be erected.
-A minimum of 12 feet-square (144 sq. feet) is needed for the acting area.
-A green room will also be located close to the stage.
-The stage will be decorated with coconut leaves, bunches of areca nuts etc. The only source of light is a big bell metal lamp placed down the center stage.
+For a typical performance, a simple temporary pandal at a height of 10 and 1/2 feet is erected.
+A minimum of 144 sqft stage is needed for the acting area.
+A green room is also located close to the stage.
+The stage is decorated with coconut leaves, bunches of areca nuts etc. The only source of light is a big bell metal lamp placed down the center stage.
 The level of the stage used to be the same as that of the ground where people used to squat while witnessing the performance.

-However, nowadays it is mostly Krishna and Balarama who are presented, sometime with their spouses in this introductory dance.
-Next is the Melappadam, which is a musical piece where vocalists and the drummers are given opportunity to show their skill without depending on the actors.
+A pure dance piece known as the "Purappad" comes as a sequel to this.
+Then the musicians and drummers hold the stage entertaining the audience with an exhibition of their skills in "Melappadam".
 Then the story or parts of the stories proposed are enacted which may last till dawn.
-The end of the performance is marked by a piece of pure dance called Dhanasi.
+The end of the performance is marked by a piece of pure dance called "Dhanasi".
 Drummers, singers, make up artists and costumers complete the ensemble of highly trained specialists, to present a Kathakali performance.
 "Tiranokku" is the debut on the stage of all characters other than the "Pacha" or "Minukku".
 Thereafter, the play or the particular scene of the chosen play begins.